 Thank you for choosing a Balmar high-output alternator.
-This alternator is uniquely engineered to provide the finest performance and durability for your vessel.
-Unlike most automotive-type alternators found standard on the majority of pleasure craft and marketed as lower-priced marine alternatives, our marine alternators provide exceptional output at lower engine r.p.m's typical of marine diesel engines, so you can enjoy shorter charge cycles, greater economy, longer battery life and less noise and fumes.

-When used in conjunction with Balmar microprocessor-controlled Max Charge and ARS-Series multi-stage regulators, your Balmar alternator provides even greater efficiency when charging deep-cycle flooded, standard flooded, gel, AGM, Optima and other marine battery technologies.
-When preset for your battery type, the smart regulator guides your alternator through a tailored charge cycle that ensures the best care possible for your batteries.
-Balmar
+This alternator is uniquely designed and engineered to provide the finest performance and durability for your vessel.
+Unlike most automotive-type alternators found standard on the majority of pleasure craft and marketed as lower-priced marine alternatives, our marine alternators are built specifically to provide exceptional output at lower engine r.p.m's typical of marine diesel engines, so you can enjoy shorter charge cycles, greater economy, longer battery life and less noise and fumes.
+When used in conjunction with Balmar microprocessor-controlled Max ChargeTM MC-624 multi-stage regulator, your new Balmar alternator can provide even greater efficiency when charging deep-cycle flooded, standard flooded, gel, AGM, Optima and other marine battery technologies.
+When preset for your battery type, the MC-624 regulator will guide your alternator through a charging program that's tailored to provide your batteries with the best care possible.
+In addition, Balmar multi-stage regulators provide the ability to temperature sense at your alternator.
+Should an over-temperature condition occur with an alternator temperature sensor (MC-TS-A) installed, the regulator will reduce field output to 50 percent to allow the alternator to cool under lesser load, and the Dash Lamp circuit on the regulator will activate to provide power for a visual or audible alert, enabling the user to respond to the source of the over-temperature condition.

-Contants

-Contents

-Introduction1

-Safety Considerations1

-Basic Installation2

-Alternator Mounting2

-Addl.
-Information3

-Sizing Battery Cables3

-Selecting Drive Belts4

-Vottage Regulation4

-Fan Rotation4

-Grounding5

-Pulleys5

-Alternator Heat5

-Meters5

-Charge Lamp5

-Tachometers6

-Fusing5

-Alternator/Battery Ratios 5

-Multi-Bank Options6

-Switches7

-Combiners

-Isolators7

-Digital Duo Charge

-Twin Engine Issues8

-Centerfielder8

-Twin Engine Diagram9

-System Troubleshooting10-11

-Terminal Connections12-14 6-Series12

-7-Series12

-8-Series12

-94-Series12

-95-Series12

-97-Series12

-98-Series12

-Warranty14

-Appendixes15-16

-" ppoliario illininini 10 10

-2008 - Ballard Comm.Industries.
-Inc.

-multi-stage regulators provide the ability to monitor temperature at your alternator.
-When used with the optional alternator temperature sensor (MC-TS-A) installed, the regulator will automatically reduce field output to 50 and activate a warning circuit which can control a user-installed visual or audible alert, should an over-temperature condition occur.
 Together, the Balmar high-output alternator and multi-stage regulator work to assure the best charge possible.